SamMcKeown/MachineLearning/README.md

 # MachineLearning

-A series of Jupyter Notebooks that contain fundamentals of Machine Learning & Deep Learning in python using scikit-Learn, TensorFlow & Keras
+A series of Jupyter Notebooks that contain fundamentals of Machine Learning & Deep Learning in python using `scikit-Learn`, `TensorFlow` & `Keras`

-`Titanic`
+## Contents

+**FirstNueralNetwork**: Construct a simple neural network using `TensorFlow` & `Keras`

-- A practical example of machine learning: using various machine learning techniques to predict the chance of survival of Titanic passengers using real historical data & `scikit-learn`
+**Predicting Titanic Survivors**: A practical example of a typical Binary classification problem & how to employ various Machine Learning techniques using `scikit-learn` to predict whether a passenger of the famous Titanic will survive or not

-`NueralNetworks`
-- Building neural networks using `TensorFlow` & `Keras`